cloudera/cdp-trial-patterns/genai/README.md

 1. On login, you will be taken to Trials Home Page
 2. Click, **Start Trial** go to your Machine Learning Workspace
 3. [Here](https://app.getreprise.com/launch/MXxjDe6/) is the Reprise demo with step by step tutorial for the LLM Chatbot
+4. [Here](https://app.getreprise.com/launch/dyR7W26/) is the Reprise demo showcasing Cloudera AI Inference capabilities.

 [Here](https://github.com/cloudera/CML_AMP_LLM_Chatbot_Augmented_with_Enterprise_Data) is more detailed information of the LLM Chatbot